gcccheng/oogway/index.md

 `2012-2022`
 ***<font size= "3">System Engineer at University of Oslo</font>***

-At the University of Oslo, Gang participated in managing a local data center to deliver a reliable scientific computing infrastructure to researchers at the Centre for Molecular Medicine Norway.
-His main tasks included:
+At the University of Oslo, Gang played a key role in managing and operating a local data center dedicated to delivering robust and reliable scientific computing infrastructure for researchers at the Centre for Molecular Medicine Norway (NCMM).
+His responsibilities includes comprehensive IT operations management, technical infrastructure support, and close collaboration with scientific researchers.
+Key activities included:

-Installing, configuring, and maintaining Dell/HP/Red Hat servers for a variety of services, including computing, virtualization, database, web, Samba, NFS, and inventory.
+Server Infrastructure Management: Purchased, installed, configured, and maintained enterprise-grade Dell, HP, and Red Hat servers.
+Managed diverse services such as scientific computing, virtualization (VMware/KVM), databases, web servers, and storage services (RAID, Samba, NFS).
+Ensured high reliability, scalability, and performance optimization.

-Deploying and managing Windows machines with SCCM.
+Windows Deployment and Administration: Provision Windows with PXE, configuration, and continuous management of Windows-based client utilizing SCCM (System Center Configuration Manager).
+Streamlined software distribution, security patching, and policy enforcement to ensure compliance and reliability.

-Managing and maintaining 1 public network and 1 private lab network with Cisco devices.
+Network Operations: Administered and maintained both public and private lab networks using Cisco network hardware(switches, routers) and NAT.
+Performed routine network cabling, port-forwarding, and troubleshooting to maintain seamless connectivity and data security.

-Installing and maintaining complex scientific applications with increasing and unstable dependencies.
+Complex Scientific Software Management: Specialized in installing, configuring, and maintaining sophisticated scientific software with unclear and unstable dependencies.
+Regularly coordinated with researchers to adapt and optimize computing environments for advanced scientific analyses.

-Performing daily admin work, including account management, storage management, security, monitoring, and problem troubleshooting.
+Daily IT Operational Support: Conducted daily operational responsibilities, including user account provisioning, access control, storage administration, security assessments, and proactive system monitoring (Nagios, Zabbix).
+Ensured timely troubleshooting and resolution of technical issues, significantly minimizing system downtime.

-Assisting researchers using the HPC system at the University of Oslo.
+High-Performance Computing (HPC) Support: Provided hands-on support and user training for researchers accessing the university's HPC infrastructure, assisting in job submission, parallel computing optimization, and data-intensive computational workflows.

 ## Certificate
 <a href="https://www.redhat.com/en/blog/announcing-2024-red-hat-certified-professional-year-gang-cheng"> Red Hat Certified Professional of the Year 2024</a>